Author: Elizabeth Haskell

 WHAT DOES THE BILL DO?

-YOUR OPPOSITION IS RESPECTFULLY REQUESTED
+YOUR NO VOTE IS RESPECTFULLY REQUESTED

 Upholding the local licensing process is essential for maintaining balanced, safe, and community-aligned development.